 It Enables You to Tune Product Recommendations to Customer Preferences

-Product recommendations must reflect customers’ genuine preferences and affinities.
-Today’s e-commerce stack is starved of customer intent, with bad guesses about shoppers and inventory leading to low conversion rates, high return rates, and a high number of unsold inventory.
+Product recommendations must reflect customers’ genuine personal preferences.
+Today’s e-commerce stack is filled with bad guesses about shoppers and inventory leading to low conversion rates, high return rates, and a high number of unsold inventory.
 This is where AI comes in.
-Lily AI can help you learn more about each customer based on how they engage with your website and the emotional context that drives their purchase.
-We create individual psychographic consumer profiles you can use to personalize their online shopping experience on a granular level.
+Lily AI can help you learn more about each customer based on how they engage with your website.
+This can help you to personalize the customer’s online shopping experience on a granular level.
 Shoppers don’t just want recommendations based on colors or sizes.
 They want to feel like you “get them.”

 It Improves the “Just Browsing” Experience